xpack/web-doxygen/website/docs/api/files/src-utf8-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Converts the input string into a lower case version, also taking into account non-ASCII characters that has a lower case variant.</p>
+Converts the input string into a lower case version, also taking into account non-ASCII characters that has a lower case variant.

-<p>Declaration at line 34 of file <a href="/web-doxygen/docs/api/files/src/utf8-h">utf8.h</a>, definition at line 187 of file <a href="/web-doxygen/docs/api/files/src/utf8-cpp">utf8.cpp</a>.</p>
+Declaration at line 34 of file <a href="/web-doxygen/docs/api/files/src/utf8-h">utf8.h</a>, definition at line 187 of file <a href="/web-doxygen/docs/api/files/src/utf8-cpp">utf8.cpp</a>.

 <div class="doxyProgramListing">